EPO Patent Drawing Requirements 2026: European Filing Guide and Checklist

 When these issues accumulate, the figure set becomes harder to prosecute, harder to translate internally, and harder to maintain across parallel filings.

-How PatentFig Fits an EPO Workflow
+How PatentFig AI Fits an EPO Workflow

-PatentFig helps European filing teams by reducing the manual cleanup usually required between source material and filing-ready figures.
+PatentFig AI helps European filing teams by reducing the manual cleanup usually required between source material and filing-ready figures.
 Instead of treating each sheet as a one-off drawing task, teams can standardize the full figure set around consistent line style, numbering logic, and page structure.

 That matters most when you are working from: